botpress/botpress-examples/motivation-bot/README.md

 - JS: bp.botDefaultResponse(event)
 ```

-In `begin`, we only add some classic substitution for future treatment and in `star`, we link our `botDefaultResponse` to any unanswered message.
+In `begin`, we only add some classic substitution and in `star`, we link our `botDefaultResponse` to any unanswered message.

-**Note**: Any messages that have been taken up by botpress-messenger will be ignore and  botpress-rivescript will process any others.
+**Note**: Any message that have been taken up by botpress-messenger will be swallow and botpress-rivescript will process any other.

 ### 17. Have fun!!!

 Building a bot with Botpress is simple as that!
 Just notice, it takes us only a few hours and everything was done (code and tutorial)...

-Feel free to fork our bot, send pull requests, clone it, send any comments...
+Feel free to fork our bot, send pull requests, clone it, send any comment...

 ## Community